ammicco1/API-scraper/README.md

       - api
       - api/test

+Obviusly force command takes a lot of time

 ### Options
 Some options can help to use the script:
  - l (--list) <filename>, specify a file contains a list of hostname.